knobs-dials/straceD/README.md

 Meant as an automatic 'what programs are making my drives churn so hard, and more importantly, what for?', though it has other uses.

-By default you get a summary only once that process has exited - in that we use strace's -c argument to just print a summarize the most common calls once the program ends.
+By default you get a summary (strace's -c argument), and only once either that process has exited, or we decided it's no longer worth following (because it's no longer in in D state).

-This can be useful if you point this script's output at logs for a while.
+The latter also so that you get such a summary at all on processes that rarely or never exit, like databases.

 If you want a more realtime and much messier feed, use -C to get all the syscalls of the process.
+You may then also want to use -e to have strace filter them.

 ## Considerations

 You need root.

-Programs run more slowly while straced.
+Programs run more slowly while having strace attached to it.

-The summary will not apply to long-running processes like databases so you're better off with -c (see if we can get strace to print these periodically?
-Maybe do some of our own summary?)

 I think a process can be straced only once at a time, so think about possible clashes with similar tools, debuggers and such.

-The 'if they keep doing so' is 'if we see it ps output more than once, half a second apart' (with defaults), which is coarse and can miss small things.
+The 'if they keep doing so' is 'if we see it ps output more than once, half a second apart' (with defaults) is pretty coarse and can miss small things.
 Though that's tweakable, and arguably a feature.

 ## Example